 *) In alphabetical order they are, Algeria, Australia, Austria, Barbados, Belgium, China, Djibouti, Egypt, France, Gambia, Germany, Greece, Guyana, Hong Kong, India, Indonesia, Israel, Italy, Liberia, Luxembourg, Malaysia, Morocco, Netherlands, Oman, Philippines, Senegal, Singapore, Spain, Sri Lanka, Sudan, Surinam, Switzerland, Taiwan, Thailand, Trinidad & Tobago, Tunisia, Turkey, United Kingdom, USA, Yugoslavia.
 The names apply to the time of visiting.

-Summary of the most important events:
+Summary of the most relevant events:

 Begin work on the L.O.S.
 Newsletters, a preliminary investigation into how information is being processed by the mind.